nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/COMPONENT_STATE_PROPS.md

     ```
 1. You create the intersection table and assign each animal to an owner.

-Your task is to update the **`AnimalList`** component to also display the name of the animal's owner.
+Your task is to update the **`AnimalList`** component to also display the name of the animal's owner(s).
+Keep in mind that the animal may have more than one owner.
 You'll need to pass multiple collections - not just `animals` - to the component in order to accomplish this.